jo-37/pdl-opt-glpk/Readme.md

 - a

     A ndarray containing the constraints coefficients.
+    `a` must be 2-d, though broadcasting over higher dimensions is possible for other arguments.

     The coefficients may be given as a [PDL::CCS::Nd](https://metacpan.org/pod/PDL%3A%3ACCS%3A%3ANd) sparse matrix as well.